WAYFINDING MUSIC

 No, your child can sign up without owning any instruments.
 Our studio space offers electric drums, acoustic and electric guitars, piano, keyboard, and a range of auxiliary percussion instruments, so students can begin learning immediately.

 As your child’s interests develop, we help them choose instruments, set up an effective home practice space, and foster enjoyable home practice routines.
-Many high-quality beginner instruments are available secondhand at low cost.

 We do not offer private lessons.
 However, our large space allows students to practice individually or with other students if they so desire, alongside the guidance of our teaching staff.
-They may also utilise our headphones to assist with this.
+They may also use our headphones to assist with this.

 A key component of our program is that students learn from and with each other, as well as from teachers.
-This makes the process fun, and real, inspiring, and affords them frequent low friction opportunities to start bands and creative projects together.
+This makes the process fun, real, inspiring, and affords them frequent low friction opportunities to start bands and creative projects together.

 No. Though students are welcome to seek private lessons in addition, if they desire.